Hey, there good lookin’.

 I have intutives who I see when I’m really in my head about stuff and can’t see things clearly.
 The difference is they are asking me questions and providing guidance vs making themselves superior to me.

 How active are you in humanitarian work in Kenya?

 Humanitarian work and Voluntourism are interesting topics.
 The first time I went to Kenya was in 2013 and I made sure it was with a non-denominational group.
 Why was that important to me?
 I saw too many groups go with their own agenda of things like, “We’ll dig a water well here while we preach our white religion and build our church here, too.”

 Humanitarian work without a personal agenda that also focuses on truly sustainable projects that are co-created with communities that are being served is where I focus my efforts.
 I’ve not been focusing on humanitarian work on Kenya as much with so many causes requiring activism in the United States that came to light in a big way in the 2016 presidential election.

-While I sponsored two girls’ education for several years in Kenya and some sustainable clean water and food projects, I’ve been focusing more of my donations and time to local organizations that support causes I believe in: Racial Justice, Immigration Rights, Addiction Recovery, Homelessness Rehabilitation, Women’s and reproductive rights, LGBTQ rights, at-risk and underprivileged kids in my community, and giving back locally.
+While I sponsored two girls’ education for several years in Kenya and some sustainable clean water and food projects, I’ve been focusing more of my donations and time on local organizations that support causes I believe in, including: Racial Justice, Immigration Rights, Addiction Recovery, Homelessness Rehabilitation, Women’s and reproductive rights, LGBTQ rights, at-risk and underprivileged kids in my community, and giving back locally.

 How do you stay happily married and run a business?

 The other version of this question sounds like, “Your husband and you seem like you genuinely love each other but you’re so different from each other – how does that work?”
 Richard aka hubby is amazing.